Keep a Girl in School

 Providing sanitary products

-Currently, we are working alongside local schools in northern Uganda and South Sudan to reduce the dropout rate by providing sanitary products, teaching girls their value in Christ and igniting their passion for education.
-Since we began our efforts we have been able to reduce the dropout rate to 10% in our partner schools, and we are continuing to work hard to help ensure every girl has the chance to stay in school.
+We are working alongside local schools in northern Uganda and South Sudan to reduce the dropout rate by providing sanitary products, teaching girls their value in Christ and igniting their passion for education.
+Since we began our efforts we have been able to reduce the dropout rate from over 70% to less than 10% in our partner schools, and we are continuing to work hard to help ensure every girl has the chance to stay in school.

 Providing Godly sexual education